The Gardens of Cornwall: June 6-16, 2025

 Caerhays Estate

-Day 1: Arrival in Cornwall & Welcome Dinner
+Day 1: Arrival in Cornwall & Welcome Lunch

-Afterwards, we will travel through the beautiful Cornish countryside as we make our way to our hotel and check-in.
-Take some time to enjoy the spa or just relax before our welcome dinner at the hotel.
+Then, we travel through the beautiful Cornish countryside to our hotel and check-in.
+There will be time to relax or enjoy the spa before our welcome dinner at the hotel.

 Day 2: Lanhydrock House and the Duchy of Cornwall Nursery

 After breakfast, depart for Lanhydrock House.
-This beautiful National Trust property was built in the 1600s.
-After a devastating fire in 1881 the Jacobean house was refurbished in high-Victorian style, with the best in country house design and the latest modern conveniences.
-The garden has beautiful herbaceous borders, a fabulous formal parterre and colorful higher gardens After the garden, there will be time to visit the house.
+This beautiful National Trust property has been the seat of the Earls of Radnor since the 1600s.
+Walk around the garden and enjoy its beautiful herbaceous borders, a fabulous formal parterre and colorful higher gardens.
+Afterwards, there will be time to visit the house.

 Head gardener's office, Heligan